epfl-ada/ada-2024-project-fadadudata2024/docs/index.markdown

 ## Taming the Wild Freebase IDs into Recognizable Ethnicities 🐅

 Our first act features a mapping of IDs to Ethnicity names, the data lion tamer extraordinaire!
-It wrangled those cryptic `freebase_id`s into recognizable ethnicities.
+It wrangled those cryptic `freebase_id`'s into recognizable ethnicities.
 No more staring at an undecipherable wall of IDs, now we’ve got proper names like “Irish” or “Tamil,” making it much easier to work with.

 With this transformation, Actor_Ethnicity has gone from being the clown car of ambiguity to a streamlined parade of clarity.
 Cue the applause! 👏